queenisabaer/wishlist/README.md

 ### Acknowledgments

-- I would like to express my deepest gratitude to my excellent mentor Brian Macharia for his numerous tips and wonderful assistance during the creation of this project, especially his help with adding items to the wish list..
+- I would like to express my deepest gratitude to my excellent mentor Brian Macharia for his numerous tips and wonderful assistance during the creation of this project, especially his help with adding items to the wish list.
-- A big thank you to Dennis Schenkel for all his help on this project, be it brainstorming sessions to refine the code or emotional support.
+- A big thank you to [Dennis Schenkel](https://github.com/DennisSchenkel) for all his help on this project, be it brainstorming sessions to refine the code or emotional support.
+- In addition, my sincerest gratitude goes out to [Niclas Hugdahl](https://github.com/NiclO1337), [Tomas Kubancik](https://github.com/tomik-z-cech) and [MilenTecle](https://github.com/MilenTecle).
+Their projects were a great source of inspiration.
-- Furthermore, I would like to thank Lino Bollansee.
+- Furthermore, I would like to thank [Lino Bollansee](https://github.com/linobollansee).
 I greatly appreciate his frequent comments during the creation of my project.

 **This is for educational use.**